Danielle Smith: Early life and education

 Marlaina Danielle Smith was born in Calgary on April 1, 1971, the second of five children.
 She is the daughter of Sharon (Hawkins) and Doug Smith, an oilfield consultant and previously a board member for the Wildrose Party.
-She is named after the song "Marlena" by The Four Seasons.
-Her paternal great-grandfather, Philipus Kolodnicki, a Ruthenian from Austria, changed his surname to Smith after arriving in Canada in the early 1900s.
+She is named after the 1970 song "Marlena" by The Four Seasons.
+Her paternal great-grandfather, Philipus Kolodnicki, a Ruthenian from Austria, changed his surname to Smith after arriving in Canada in the early 20th century.
 Her maternal ancestors came to Canada via the United States.
 In 2022, Smith's claims of "mixed-race ancestry" and indigenous ancestry on her maternal side were questioned.

 Growing up, her family lived in subsidized housing.
 As a student she worked at McDonald's, at a bingo parlour and at restaurants bussing tables.

 Smith described her parents as "reliably conservative" in an interview with the National Post.
-When Smith was a grade 8 student, she said she came home praising a teacher who spoke positively about communism, and her father argued otherwise.
-Smith said she had family in Ukraine, which was part of the Soviet Union at the time.
+When Smith was in grade 8, she said she came home praising a teacher who spoke positively about communism, and her father argued otherwise.
+Smith said she had family in Ukraine, which was part of the Soviet Union before 1991.
 "Then he realized we needed to talk a lot more around the dinner table," Smith told The Canadian Press in 2014.

 She is also a past member of the Girl Guides of Canada and was featured in a 2013 museum exhibit about prominent Girl Guides at the Red Deer Museum and Art Gallery.
 She is a fan of the young-adult fantasy novel Eragon by Christopher Paolini, and once considered becoming a novelist in the science fiction and fantasy genres.